 Is it better to have brakes or no brakes on a balance bike?

-Well it partly depends on the size and age of your child.
-If they’re starting really early (around 18 months old) then it’s probably best to go for one with no brakes to keep the weight low and so they can focus on learning to balance and steer.
+It partly depends on the size and age of your child.
+If your little one is starting really early (around 18 months old) then it’s probably best to go for a balance bike with no brakes to keep the weight low.
+This means they can focus on learning to balance and steer.
 At that age a child doesn’t typically have the co-ordination to use the brakes and will intuitively stop by dragging their feet off the ground (you can use old shoes or a cheap pair of wellies to avoid wearing out their trainers).

 Can I add brakes to a balance bike?